-- 1. Short title, extent and commencement.-(1) This Ordinance may be called the Prevention of Trafficking in Persons Ordinance, 2018. - (2) It extends to the whole of Pakistan. - (3) It shall come into force at once. - 2.
-Definitions.-In this Ordinance, unless there is anything repugnant in the subject or context,- - (a) "child" means a person under eighteen years of age; - (b) "Code" means the Code of Criminal Procedure, 1898 (V of 1898); - (c) "Federal Government" means the Government of Pakistan; - (d) "Penal Code" means the Pakistan Penal Code, 1860 (XLV of 1860); - (e) "prescribed" means prescribed by the rules made under this Ordinance; - (f) "Provincial Government" means the Government of a Province; and - (g) "victim" means a person against whom an offence under this Ordinance is committed regardless of whether the perpetrator is identified, apprehended, prosecuted or convicted. - 3.
-Trafficking in persons.-(1) Any person who recruits, harbours, transports, provides or obtains another person, or attempts to do so, for compelled labour or commercial sex acts through the use of force, fraud or coercion, commits an offence of trafficking in persons and shall be punished with imprisonment which may extend to seven years or with fine which may extend to one million rupees or with both. - (2) If the offence of trafficking in persons under sub-section (1) is committed against a child or a woman, the person who commits the offence shall be punished with imprisonment which may extend to ten years and which shall not be less than two years or with fine which may extend to one million rupees or with both.
+- Short title, extent and commencement.-(1) This Act may be called the Prevention of Trafficking in Persons Act, 2018. - (2) It extends to the whole of Pakistan. - (3) It shall come into force at once. - Definitions.-In this Act, unless there is anything repugnant in the subject or context,- - (a) "child" means a person under eighteen years of age; - (b) "Code" means the Code of Criminal Procedure, 1898 (V of 1898); - (c) "Government" means the Federal Government; - (d) "Penal Code" means the Pakistan Penal Code, 1860 (XLV of 1860); - (e) "prescribed" means prescribed by the rules made under this Act; - (f) "Provincial Government" means the Government of a Province; and - (g) "victim" means a person against whom an offence under this Act is committed regardless of whether the perpetrator is identified, apprehended, prosecuted or convicted. - 3.
+Trafficking in persons.-(1) Any person who recruits, harbours, transports, provides or obtains another person, or attempts to do so, for compelled labour or commercial sex acts through the use of force, fraud or coercion, commits an offence of trafficking in persons and shall be punished with imprisonment which may extend to seven years or with fine which may extend to one million rupees or with both. - (2) If the offence of trafficking in persons under sub-section (1) is committed against a child or a woman, the person who commits the offence shall be punished with imprisonment which may extend to ten years and which shall not be less than two years or with fine which may extend to one million rupees or with both. - (3) In this section: - (a) "coercion" means use or threat of use of force, or other forms of nonviolent use of force including-

-- (3) In this section: The sign and the section of th - (a) 'coercion' means use or threat of use of force, or other forms of non-violent use of force including -- - (i) threat of harm to or physical restraint of any person; - (ii) any scheme, plan or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint of any person; - (iii) threat due to the vulnerable position of a person; or - (iv) psychological pressure; and - (b) 'compelled labour' includes involuntary servitude, slavery or practices similar to slavery, or debt bondage and forced labour. - Aggravating circumstances.-Where an offence under section 3 involves: - (a) serious injury, life-threatening illness or death of the victim or another person; Indiana and beautifus of state and at 1 and 4 (C) - (b) activity of an organized criminal group; - (c) confiscation or destruction of any travel document of the victim; or along to recite method to receive and difficult with both and the - (d) repetition of the offence by the same offender;
+- (i) threat of harm to or physical restraint of any person; - (ii) any scheme, plan or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint of any person; - (iii) threat due to the vulnerable position of a person; or - (iv) psychological pressure; and - (b) "compelled labour" includes involuntary servitude, slavery or practices similar to slavery, or debt bondage and forced labour. - Aggravating circumstances.-Where an offence under section 3 involves: - (a) serious injury, life-threatening illness or death of the victim or another person; - (b) activity of an organized criminal group; - (c) confiscation or destruction of any travel document of the victim; or - (d) repetition of the offence by the same offender;